BillyWei01/Doodle/API.md

 addBitmapDecoders(BitmapDecoder) | Add custom BitmapDecoder.

-## Request (Single Request)
+## Request (Loading parameters)

 Method | Description
 ---|---
-sourceKey(String) | Set the key of the data source. <br/> By default, the path is part of the CacheKey, Doodle will use 'sourceKey' instead of 'path' as part of CacheKey if it is not empty. override(int, int) | Assigned width and height of target. scaleType(ImageView.ScaleType) | Set scale type。 <br/> If not set, and the target is ImageView, it will be automatically extract from ImageView. clipType(ClipType) | ClipType ClipType is an enumeration of custom zoom types, most definitions overlap with ScaleType, with a few additions and deletions. enableUpscale() | By default, Doodle decodes image files with down-sampling strategy.
+sourceKey(String) | Set the key of the data source. <br/> By default, the path is part of the CacheKey, Doodle will use 'sourceKey' instead of 'path' as part of CacheKey if it is not empty. override(int, int) | Assigned width and height of target. scaleType(ImageView.ScaleType) | Set scale type。 <br/> If not set, and the target is ImageView, it will be automatically extract from ImageView. clipType(ClipType) | ClipType is an enumeration of scale types, most definitions overlap with ScaleType, with a few additions and deletions. enableUpscale() | By default, Doodle decodes image with down-sampling strategy.
 Call this method if you need up-sampling strategy. memoryCacheStrategy(MemoryCacheStrategy) | Set the memory cache strategy，LRU strategy by default。 diskCacheStrategy(DiskCacheStrategy) | Set disk caching strategy. noCache() | No to cache, including disk cache and memory cache.